The Optimo hat factory, Chicago

 No shop I’ve been into really delivers that, from Lock in London to various Borsalinos in Italy.
 Tiffani did, meticulously, and I’m sure that’s in small part due to the way Graham has trained her, as well as her innate skill.

 It’s just a shame Optimo are only in Chicago.
 Except that (did you like that segue?) they are in London at the moment, on Savile Row.
-Graham has just extended their ‘residency’ there, to the end of November*.
+Graham has just extended their ‘residency’ there, to November 23*.

 It’s 37 Savile Row (same as where our PS Presents pop-up was).